When Is It Too Late to Change Careers?

 Never let your age be a factor in your decision to change professions.
 Many famous business owners and entrepreneurs reinvented their careers after age 30.
 Julia Child published her first cookbook in her late 40s, Jeff Bezos worked in computer science before launching Amazon in his early 30s, and Vera Wang didn't enter the world of fashion design until turning 40.

-No matter your age, there is always something new you can learn and an opportunity waiting around the corner.
+No matter your age, there is always something new you can learn.
 If you're motivated and passionate enough about what you want to do, it's never too late to embark on a new career path.

 Feature Image: MoMo Productions / DigitalVision / Getty Images

 Top 12 Jobs for Career Changers in 2022

 BestColleges.com is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.